-Research facilities in and adjacent to Townsend Hall (home of the department) include laboratories; an insectary; programmed growth chambers; a greenhouse; field plots and a 35-acre woodlot on the experimental farm; collections of pinned, liquid, and slide specimens of insects, amphibians and reptiles; bird and mammal skins; a digitizer; a high performance liquid chromatograph; a thin layer chromatography scanning system; a capillary gas chromatograph; advanced optical systems; a wind tunnel; and an excellent library collection of pertinent journals and books.
-The USDA Beneficial Insects Introduction Research Laboratory, also located on the campus, provides additional opportunities.
+Facilities to support graduate study in the department include laboratories; an insectary; programmed growth chambers; a greenhouse; field plots and a 35-acre woodlot on the experimental farm; collections of pinned, liquid, and slide specimens of insects, amphibians and reptiles; bird and mammal skins; a high performance liquid chromatograph; a thin layer chromatography scanning system; a capillary gas chromatograph; advanced optical systems; and an excellent library collection of pertinent journals and books.
+The USDA Beneficial Insects Introduction Research Unit located on the campus and several preserves, parks, and wildlife areas, research centers, governmental organizations, and companies located nearby offer additional opportunities for field and laboratory study.